Cizin

-Cizin is a Maya god of death and earthquakes.
+Cizin (also Kisen or Kisin) is a Maya god of death and earthquakes.
 He is the most important Maya death god in the Maya culture.
 Scholars call him God A.

 To the Yucatán Mayas he was Hun-Came and Vucub-Came.
 He also has similarities to Mictlāntēcutli.

 Name and etymology

-The God Cizin goes by several names like Kisen, Yom Cimil, Kisin, Ah Puch, Xibalba, Yum Cimil, Hunhau, Ah Puchah, Au Puch, Cum Hau, Eopuco, Hu Ahau, Tzontemoc, Ahpuch, and Ahal Puch.
+The God Cizin goes by several names like Ah Puch, Xibalba, Yom Cimil, Yum Cimil, Hunhau, Ah Puchah, Au Puch, Cum Hau, Eopuco, Hu Ahau, Tzontemoc, Ahpuch, and Ahal Puch.
 He was sometimes called Kimi.
 Maya today call him Yum Cim or Yum Cimil.

 The name Cizin probably means stench.
-Cizin comes from the root "ciz" which means flatulence.
-His name is said to mean Stinking One.
+It is derived from the Yucatec Maya root "ciz" which means flatulence or a foul stench.
+His name could also have been a title, Stinking One, as he was believed to smell of decay.

 Yum Cimil means lord of death while Hun Ahau means one ruler.
 Ah Puch means to melt.

 Mythology

 He is considered the brother of Nohochacyum and Bacabs.

 According to Lacandon myth when a person dies Cizin burns the soul on his mouth and his anus.
 When the soul complains Cizin douses the soul in cold water, causing the soul to complain more leading Cizin to burn them until the soul disintegrates into nothing.
-Then, it is believed the soul goes to the god Sucunyum, who spits in his hand to clean the soul, so the soul can go where it likes.
+Then, it is believed the soul goes to the god Sucunyum, who spits in his hand to clean the soul, allowing the soul to go where it pleases.